 Consideration Description Small Group Testing Student is tested in a separate location with a small group of students with matching accessibility features, accommodations, or testing needs as appropriate.
-Check individual state policies on the maximum number of students allowed in a small testing group.
+Small group size can vary from 5-10 students depending on the circumstance and student needs as outlined in the IEP.
 Time of Day Student is tested during a specific time of day based on their individual needs (e.g., ELA in the morning; no testing after lunch).
 Separate or Alternate Location Student is tested in a specifically assigned location.
 Specified Area or Setting Student is tested in a specialized area or setting (e.g., front of the classroom, seat near the door, library, etc.).
 Adaptive and specialized equipment or furniture Student is provided specialized equipment or furniture needed for a successful testing environment (e.g., low lighting; adaptive seat).
-Frequent breaks Guidance on logistics for administrating the 2022 Science, Math, and ELA assessments with frequent breaks: • Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
+Frequent breaks Guidance on logistics for administrating the 2023 Science, Math, and ELA assessments with frequent breaks: • Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
 Student's testing time stops. • Individual Bathroom Breaks: Student requests a bathroom break within their overall allotted testing time.
 Student's testing time does not stop. • In-Chair Stretch Break: Student pauses and stretches.
 Student's testing time does not stop. • Other Frequent Breaks, according to PED policy.